fetchai/fetchai/examples/readme-agent/README.md

 ### Local environment

-Copy the `.env.example` file to `.env` and populate with your own values for each Key.
+Copy the `.env.example` file to `.env` and populate with your own values for each key.

 ```shell
 cp .env.example .env